uasoft-indonesia/badaso-documentation-gen-1/docs/customization/custom-API.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-- Here is the example of using the custom API.
+- Here is the example of using the custom API helper.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Template-->